 Admission Decisions

-2014 LLM & SJD Application Procedures
+LLM Application Procedures

 Our preferred method for submitting application materials is electronically via LSAC (Law School Admission Council).
 Please visit the LSAC website for account access or to create a new account.
 Complete application instructions are available on the electronic application for the Duke Law LLM program.

 You may also submit your application materials directly to our office.
 The application checklist allows you to investigate the options available for both application types.
-Please note that you must omit the box number from the address if you plan to send application materials via courier (DHL, FedEx, etc.) to the International Admissions office.
+Please note that you must omit the box number

 It is important to review the detailed application procedures.